GetFrontrunner/frontrunner-sdk/docs/includes/operations/injective/_fund_subaccount.md

 ## Injective: Fund Subaccount

-Send funds to a subaccount that IS owned by the SDK wallet.
+Send funds from the main bank balance to a subaccount that IS owned by the SDK wallet.
+Or send funds between subaccounts that ARE BOTH owned by the SDK wallet.

 ### Parameters